Cleveland on edge after child fatally shot, 5 teens hurt

-Cleveland police were searching Saturday for suspects after six children were shot, including a 12-year-old struck fatally, outside of a liquor store.
+Cleveland police were searching Saturday for suspects involved in the shooting outside of a liquor store that left a 12-year-old dead and five other children injured.

 The 12-year-old victim, who was not immediately named, was the son of the liquor store's owner.
 The 40-year-old father ran outside to investigate the noise when he discovered his son had been shot in the torso and was unresponsive, police said.